cbrown5/agentic-ai-fisheries/README.md

 ### Scripts/vbf-test-case/
 Test case for von Bertalanffy (VBF) parameter estimation.
 Includes example data, prompts, and outputs.

+### Scripts/vbf-test-case-simple/
+Simplified version of the von Bertalanffy test case with streamlined data and prompts.

 ### Scripts/vbf-validation-case/
 Validation scripts and outputs for VBF models.
+Includes:
+- `fit-vbf-FSA.R`, `fit-vbf.R`: R scripts for fitting VBF models using different approaches.
+- `parameter-validation.csv`: Validation results for VBF parameter estimates.

+### Scripts/ypr-test-case/
+Test case for Yield Per Recruit (YPR) analysis.
+Includes:
+- `initial-prompt.md`, `ypr-readme.md`: Documentation and prompts for the test case.
+- `ypr_reference_points.csv`: Reference point data for YPR analysis.
+- `data/`, `outputs/plots/`, `scripts/`: Input data, output plots, and analysis scripts.

+### Scripts/ypr-validation-case/
+Expert validated code and results for YPR models.
+Includes:
+- `Version2-01_ypr_parameters_functions.R`, `Version2-02_ypr_analysis.R`: R scripts for YPR analysis.
+- `ypr-functions.R`, `ypr-validation.R`: Additional validation and function scripts.
+- `ypr_reference_points.csv`: Reference point validation data.

 ### Scripts/results/
 Analyse results of Agent runs, e.g., `analyse-glm.R`.

 ## Shared/
 Shared resources and data for the project.
-Subfolders include:
+Contains:

 ### Shared/Data/
 Datasets and CSV files used across test cases.
-May include old versions in `OLD/`.

-#### glm-test-case/
+Includes:

-`glm-class-levels.csv`: Questions for the rubric along with levels of answers.
-This is used to evaluate the AI's performance on the GLM test case.
+- `glm-class-levels.csv`: Questions for the rubric along with levels of answers.
+Used to evaluate AI performance on GLM test cases.

-`glm-question-types.csv`: Questions for the rubric along with types of answers split into three categories for summarizing.
+- `glm-question-types.csv`: Questions for the rubric along with types of answers split into three categories for summarizing.

-`glm-test-case-results.csv`: Results for all agent runs, marked against the rubric.
+- `glm-test-case-results.csv`: Results for all agent runs, marked against the rubric.

-### Shared/Manuscripts/
-Shared manuscript drafts and related files.
-May include archived versions in `OLD/`.

-### Shared/Materials/
-Shared materials and outputs, with possible archived content in `OLD/`.
+- `glm-test-case/`: Additional GLM test case data files.
+- `OLD/`: Archived older versions of data files.

 ### Shared/Outputs/
-General outputs from analyses, with older versions in `OLD/`.

----
-You can expand each section above to provide more detail or add explanations for new folders as the project evolves.
+Analysis outputs and figures.
+Includes:
+- `fig2-vbf_Claude-Kimi-simple.png`, `fig2-vbf.png`: von Bertalanffy growth curve comparison figures.
+- `figure-3.png`, `figure-4_ypr.png`, `figure-4-YPR-quant_and_qual.png`: Analysis result figures.
+- `figure-5-cost-accuracy.png`: Cost-accuracy trade-off analysis figure.
+- `glm_summary_heatmap.png`: GLM results summary heatmap.
+- `yield_per_recruit-validation.png`: YPR validation results figure.
+- `OLD/`: Archived older versions of output files.

+### Figure Files (Top-level in Shared/)
+- `Figure-comparison-png.png`: Comparison figure in PNG format.
+- `Figure1- CB.pdf`, `Figure1- CB.pptx`, `Figure1.png`: Main manuscript Figure 1 in various formats.

+## Workflow for running the agent

+- Copy files in the test case to a separate project directory (we need to keep them quarantined from the main project to prevent context being shared)
+- Open VScode and Roo Code
+- Check Roo code autoapprove is on with right approvals as described in the study
+- Pick model and set to 'code' mode.
+- Paste the 'initial-prompt' into the chat for Roo Code.
+- Run the test case
+- Save the chat log
+- Record tokens in, tokens out and cost.
+- Mark model results against rubric (if using) or run analysis scripts to evaluate results.

+Note that the agentic AI runs are kept in a separate project directory to the main project.
+Results tables are then copied over to this project directory for analysis.